Kitchen Design Mistakes

 How to Avoid Them

 We hate hearing about people wasting time and money.
-So to help you avoid making a costly mistake, here’s our list of common pitfalls associated with poor kitchen designs.
+So to help you avoid making a costly kitchen design mistakes, here’s our list of common pitfalls associated with poor kitchen designs.

 The Kitchen Triangle